leloykun/L3-notebook/docs/index.md

-# AdMU Comprog Team Notebook
-A collection of algorithms, data structures and other useful information for competitive programming.
-Used by everyone in the Ateneo de Manila University Programming Varsity.

----

 ### How to contribute:
 - clone this repository using `git clone https://github.com/leloykun/admu-progvar-notebook.git`
 - add codes to the folder `/code` and edit `notebook.tex`